greg-js/arch-wiki-md-repo/wiki/_content/english/Bitmessage.md

 	*A Mailing List without the requirement of a central "authority".
 Sometimes called Chan (short for channel) because they usually focus on a subject which also is the password for the deterministic address too.*

 A Chan (or a Distributed Mailing List) can be joined or created by hitting *"Join/Create Chan"* in the file menu.
 A Passphrase must be entered and the address is generated for creating a can.
 To join a Chan, you must enter its address and a passphrase (of your choice).
+The equivalent, but **simpler** method for joining in omits the hard to memorize BM-2... address (key) and requires entering the passphrase ("chan name") only: *Add Chan / Create New Chan*.
+By far for the most popular chan is *general*, to join it, *Create New Chan* and enter: *general* as the passphrase.

 ## Additional resources